paragkatoch/paragkatoch05/README.md

 </p>
 <h1 align="center">paragkatoch.me</h1>

 This is my personal website built with NextJs and SASS.
-I got in inspiration of this project from [Brittany Chiang](https://brittanychiang.com/) and [Anurag Hazra](https://anuraghazra.dev/) website, kindy checkout their website as well.
+I got inspiration for this project from [Brittany Chiang](https://brittanychiang.com/) and [Anurag Hazra](https://anuraghazra.dev/) website, kindy checkout their website as well.

-This website contains 4 themes each having light and dark variants, with sections like home, about, skillset, projects and contact.
+This website contains 4 themes each having light and dark variants with sections like home, about, skillset, projects and contact.

 [![Parag Katoch Site Preview](./assets/sitePreview.png)][1]